Body identification: History

+Paul Revere (pictured) used forensic dentistry to identify the body of Joseph Warren.

 Traditional scientific identification methods developed in the late eighteenth and nineteenth centuries which allowed forensic scientists to identify a body without formal identification.
 These methods included dental analysis, anthropometry and fingerprinting.
 Forensic dentistry was first used in 1776 by Paul Revere, who identified the fallen soldier Joseph Warren by his false teeth.
 Anthropometry was first introduced in 1879 by Alphonse Bertillon, who developed the Bertillon System based on physical measurements.
 His findings were overtaken by the method of fingerprinting in the 1880s.
 Sir Francis Galton's observations of fingerprints as a means of identification proved to be more accurate.

 Modern scientific identification techniques developed in the late twentieth century in response to the advancement of technology and research.
 These methods included the analysis of the skin's various prints and DNA profiling.
 Forensic scientists realised that there was more to the skin than just fingerprints, and that the use of palm and ear prints could also assist in the identification process.
 Alec Jeffreys was the first forensic scientist to use DNA analysis for the purpose of body identification in 1984.
 Since then, DNA examination has become popular in the forensic identification field.